-In the UK, where the GV60 is expected to go on sale next year, the main competition will come in the form of the Tesla Model Y. The Tesla Model Y will be available in three variants – Long Range, Dual Motor and Performance – and will start at GBP 35,500, going up to GBP 45,000.
+In the UK, the GV60’s main competition will come in the form of the Tesla Model Y. The Tesla Model Y will be available in three variants – Long Range, Dual Motor and Performance – and will start at GBP 35,500, going up to GBP 45,000.
 We suspect the GV60, too, will be priced in the same range.

 Genesis GV60 FAQs

 The GV60 should arrive in the UK next year as the second Genesis electric car.